4d/4D-SVG/Documentation/Methods/SVG_SET_TRANSFORM_SKEW.md

 ## Description

-The SVG_SET_TRANSFORM_SKEW command specifies a horizontal andHome.mdor vertical incline for the SVG object having the [svgObject](# "Reference of SVG element") reference.
+The SVG_SET_TRANSFORM_SKEW command specifies a horizontal and/or vertical incline for the SVG object having the [svgObject](# "Reference of SVG element") reference.

 If the value of the [horizontal](# "Value of incline along X axis") parameter is not null, the object will be inclined horizontally according to the number of units passed; otherwise, it is ignored.